jpmelos/observedstruct/README.md

 # observedstruct

-Observed structures that calls your functions on changes.
+Observed structures that call your functions on changes.

 ## Install